 India plays a leading role in the automotive sector in Asia, with a major concentration of name-brand OEMs in the Tamil Nadu automotive corridor, producing tires, parts, and finished vehicles.
 Yet, Srinivasan pointed out a troubling paradox, as electronics become increasingly important in automobiles, an estimated 65-70% of electronic materials and subcomponents are currently imported into India from China and Taiwan.
 Most of these parts arrive in CKD (completely knocked down) form, imported materials to be assembled into finished units in India.

-This reliance on imports is attributed to a perceived lack of infrastructure for automotive parts, development and manufacture, within India itself.
-The Government of India is trying to correct this parts/manufacturing imbalance, through its ambitious Automobile Mission Plan, 2016-2026, released in conjunction with the broader Make in India initiative.
+This reliance on imports is attributed to a perceived lack of infrastructure for automotive parts, development, and manufacture, within India itself.
+The Government of India is trying to correct these parts/manufacturing imbalance, through its ambitious Automobile Mission Plan, 2016-2026, released in conjunction with the broader Make in India initiative.
 Objectives of AMP 2016 over the next decade include:

 - Solidify India manufacturers’ foothold in the top third of vehicle and parts production.